 From a development technique to a top management consideration – APIs have evolved into a business evolution catalyst.
 A provider’s core service can be shared, reused and deployed to create added value for the clientele.

 API providers and users have built a huge ecosystem called Application programming interface (API) economy.
 API management market is expected to reach $5.1 billion in 2023.
 Media streaming, financial services, travel industry and others have already embraced APIs.

 Digital proofreading solutions aren’t the exception, market leaders are launching developer SDKs one by one.
-While Grammarly has just joined the party and the rest of vendors followed its example, WebSpellChecker was a pioneer of grammar check API.
+While Grammarly has joined (and left) the party, WebSpellChecker was a pioneer of grammar check API.

-Solutions vary by features and deployment options, and it’s challenging to say which one is the best option in 2023.
+Solutions vary by features and deployment options, and it’s challenging to say which of them is the best solution in 2023.
+But we’ll try.

 Spelling and grammar check API vs SDK